vimc/orderly-web/README.md

 The users of OrderlyWeb, however they are authenticated.

 ### orderlyweb_user_group
 A user group could be something like 'report reviewers' or 'Ebola team'.
-Individual users also get their own users, because permissions are defined for user groups.
+Each individual user also gets their own group, because permissions are defined for user groups.

 ### orderlyweb_user_group_user